rbrown798/vr-modal-synth/README.md

 - Pedal/controller damping

 ## Info
-This repository consists of two parts:
+This repository is organized into two subdirectories:
-1. The Unity native audio plugin source code, located in `synth-plugin/`
+1. `synth-plugin/` contains the audio source code, wrapped as a Unity Native Audio Plugin.
-2. The VR Unity project source code, located in `vr-modal-synth-app/`
+2. `vr-modal-synth-app/` contains the VR Unity project.

 ## How to build
 To build the Unity native audio plugin, nativage to the `synth-plugin/` directory, and execute: